-We own a patent family directed to (i) novel AAV capsid proteins and (ii) treating ophthalmic diseases via para-retinal administration of AAV vectors, and have filed national stage applications in the United States, Europe, and other geographical regions.
-Patents issuing from these applications are not expected to expire before 2042.
+We own a patent family directed to (i) novel AAV capsid proteins and (ii) treating ophthalmic diseases via para-retinal administration of AAV vectors and have filed national stage applications in the United States, Europe, and other geographical regions.
+Patents issuing from these applications would not be expected to expire before 2042.